ralismark/the-fruit-loop/README.md

 permalink: /about
 ---

-# Wreath Webring Template
+# The Fruit Loop

-Wreath is a template for building a [webrings](https://en.wikipedia.org/wiki/Webring) with Jekyll on GitHub Pages.
+The Fruit Loop is based on the [Wreath Webring Template](https://github.com/ralismark/wreath-webring-template), a template for building a [webrings](https://en.wikipedia.org/wiki/Webring) with Jekyll on GitHub Pages.

 ## Joining